 Battery Electric Vehicles are wonderful ways to reduce carbon for some customers, however even if the best option for the average person becomes a BEV, it will not be the best option for every person to contribute to reducing carbon emissions.
 For example, for a driver who commutes mostly through an area where there are fewer high speed battery charging stations or none at all, a HEV or PHEV makes more sense in terms of contributing to carbon emissions reduction.

 Carbon is the problem, not a particular drivetrain.
 With ‘think global, act locally’ in mind and given the world’s limited battery supply, we need to capitalize on hybrid vehicles to reduce carbon emissions today and not just in the future.
 Therefore, we believe that hybrid is the right strategy for now, in moving people in volume out of diesel and into electrification.

-So, we strongly believe that the time is not yet right to mass produce BEVs.
+So, we strongly believe that the time is not yet right for mass adoption of BEVs.
 But when the time comes, you can rest assured Toyota will be at the forefront of battery electric technology, just like we are with hybrid as our current self-charging hybrids can drive in EV mode up to 85% of the time.
-For example, Toyota’s upcoming bZ4X is aiming to retain 90% battery capacity after 10 years, which is one of the highest in the world and will be available to the market when Irish roads and consumers are ready for BEVs.
+For example, Toyota’s upcoming bZ4X is aiming to retain 90% battery capacity after 10 years, which is one of the highest in the world and goes on sale in May 2022.

 That’s why you’ll never take a wrong turn with Toyota.